 This idea is not for the faint of heart, those on a tight budget, nor those of who hate spontaneity.
 Choose a nearby city/town you enjoy visiting.
 If you’re in Dallas, go to Fort Worth; Minneapolis, go to St. Paul; Nashville, go to Chattanooga; London, go to Oxford.
 Take a risk and book a cheap hotel room on Hotwire, and go explore for the evening and morning.

 Yes, we totally just played the “Jesus card.”
 But come on, an entire evening alone?
 Don’t waste it.

-What other ideas would you recommend?
+What other ideas would you recommend for someone who finds themselves alone on a Friday night?
 Share them with us in the comments below!